Fed Likely to Hike Rates by 75 bps in September

 The recent announcement of inflation data in the United States has sent shockwaves through global markets once againThe Consumer Price Index (CPI) for August rose by 8.3%, while the core CPI increased by 6.3%, both figures surpassing market expectationsOn the day the data was released, the S&P 500 index experienced a significant drop of 4.3%, leading to a ripple effect that impacted the A-share market in China.

-The rise in the August CPI caught analysts off guard, breaking their predictions of a declineThis led to the largest one-day drop in U.Sstock markets since mid-2020.
+The rise in the August CPI caught analysts off guard, breaking their predictions of a declineThis led to the largest one-day drop in U.S. stock markets since mid-2020.
 Such an unexpected outcome is likely to have serious implications for the Federal Reserve’s interest rate policies.

 In August, the CPI increased by 0.1% month-on-month, while analysts had predicted a decrease of 0.1%.
-The core inflation rate saw a month-on-month rise of 0.6%, against an expected increase of 0.3%, bringing year-on-year figures close to the 6.5% recorded in March
+The core inflation rate saw a month-on-month rise of 0.6%, against an expected increase of 0.3%, bringing year-on-year figures close to the 6.5% recorded in MarchWithin this set of data, no clear signs of a decline in inflation are visibleIt is concerning that despite a drop in gasoline prices by 11% and a 5% decline in energy prices, inflation in the U.S. remains stubbornly high.

-Food prices increased by 0.6% in AugustThe combination of supply-side pressures and strong demand has kept supermarket prices elevated, eroding consumers' actual purchasing powerPrices for manufactured goods rose by 0.5% month-on-month, showing no improvement despite relief in supply chain issues and falling transportation costsIn the labor-intensive service sector, prices continue to climb rapidly, with restaurant prices increasing by 0.9%, reaching a peak in this cycleAlthough wage growth has slowed down, it still surpasses rates seen before the pandemic
+Food prices increased by 0.6% in AugustThe combination of supply-side pressures and strong demand has kept supermarket prices elevated, eroding consumers' actual purchasing powerPrices for manufactured goods rose by 0.5% month-on-month, showing no improvement despite relief in supply chain issues and falling transportation costs

 The surge in “sticky prices” is not a good omen.